Power Through Your Pantry with the Best Manual Can Openers

 Best Overall

 This handy device solves almost any issue you might encounter with a typical can opener.
 It features locking technology to automatically and firmly grip the tin without requiring you to squeeze it to clamp down.
 After a few twists of the crank, the opener seamlessly slices the can, without leaving sharp and jagged edges in its wake.
-There’s also a pair of mini built-in pliers to grip the can lid and eject it into the recycling bin, without the risk of it collapsing into the open can.
-And because this manual can opener cuts cans from the side, it won’t come into contact with your food.
-This multifunctional tool can open bottles, too, and it even includes a built-in hook to carefully open pull-tab cans.
+There’s also a pair of mini built-in pliers to grip the can lid and eject it into the recycling bin, so it doesn't collapse into the open can.
+Moreover, because this manual can opener cuts cans from the side, it won’t come into contact with your food.
+The multifunctional tool can open bottles, too, and there's even a built-in hook to carefully open pull-tab cans.

 Best Value